Nimares/odin-library/README.md

                 mode (default style vs dark mode) or have function check read read-status boolean and then react based on this seperated style classes for button.
             * 1 class for button style, and 2 different classes based on read-status
             * read-status button color edited via css
+        - 13.01.25
+            * used toggle switch rather than button.
+            * no need for seperate style classes.
+Button style changed based on checked attribute.
 6. style: General page layout
     - Change to card-style layout
     -